walles/loadviz/README.md

 - Make sure the visualization doesn't start out as all-black
 - Replace the whole visualization with red user flames from the bottom and green system flames from the top
+- Test that `diff()` handles wrapping CPU counters correctly
+- Get Git metadata into the release archive
+- Add an "About" menu item doing something helpful.
+At least link to the GitHub project and show some version number.
 - Run (a release build!) by default on Johan's desktop
-- Test that `diff()` handles wrapping CPU counters correctly